Versailles (band): 2011–2012: Holy Grail, fourth studio album, and the end of activities

-2015–present: Reunion
+2015–present: Reunion and Yuki's departure

 On December 20, 2015, the members of Versailles shared news of a reunion on their official Twitter accounts.
 It took place at Kamijo's World Tour 2015 -20th Anniversary Best- Grand Finale on December 28 at Zepp DiverCity and was broadcast live worldwide.
 Versailles held a concert at Zepp DiverCity on June 25, 2016 to celebrate their ninth anniversary.
 An August 7 concert at Maihama Amphitheater, titled Versailles Kanzen Fukkatsu Live "Chateau de Versailles", marked their complete resumption of activities.
-The compilation album The Greatest Hits 2007-2016 followed on September 14 and is composed of re-recordings of old songs, plus two new ones.
+The compilation album The Greatest Hits 2007–2016 followed on September 14 and is composed of re-recordings of old songs, plus two new ones.

-The Renaissance tour was held from January 26 to February 5, 2017 and marked their return to Europe.
+The Renaissance tour was held from January 26 to February 5, 2017, and marked their return to Europe.
 The band released a mini-album, titled Lineage ~Bara no Matsuei~, exclusively to people who bought tickets to their February 14, 2017 show at the Nippon Budokan.
 In September and October, they held their 10th Anniversary World Tour that took them to Latin America, as well as countries including Hong Kong and Canada, before the Japanese leg in November.
 Lineage ~Bara no Matsuei~ received a worldwide digital release on December 25, 2019.
 The band was set to release their first single in eight years, "Emperor", on July 15, 2020.
 However, it was cancelled due to the COVID-19 pandemic.